sf-wdi-14/notes/lectures/week-8/_4_thursday/git-collaboration.md

 ##Feature Branching

-Think about a designer at Tesla
+Think about Elon Musk designing a car at Tesla

 * There exists a 2014 master Tesla
-* We want to build a 2015 concept Tesla
+* Elon wants to build a 2015 concept Tesla
-* In order to preserve the master, the designer decides that it's better to copy the master than directly modify it
+* In order to preserve the master, he decides that it's better to copy the master than directly modify it
-* Once copied we can feel free to iterate without any destructive consequences as we will now always be able to revert back to the existing 2014 master
+* Once copied Elon can feel free to iterate without any destructive consequences as he will now always be able to revert back to the existing 2014 master
-* Once Elon is satisfied we can merge the concept features into a new 2015 master Tesla
+* Once Elon is satisfied he can merge the concept features into a new 2015 master Tesla

 in other words...